fishberg/bwsi-dashboard/index.md

 Note: BWSI is managed with just a few people, *PLEASE* make every effort to read or *search for your keyword/question* on this FAQ and to find the answers prior to emailing staff bwsi-admin@mit.edu

 COVID-19, BWSI and MIT Policy Update [here](https://beaverworks.ll.mit.edu/CMS/bw/COVID19)
-# The deadline for enrollment applications is April 30, and notifications will be sent on May 15.
-The summer enrollment application is for the 7 courses that we will be offering through synchronous lectures and team based labs that will be run as virtual meetings and presentations from July 6-July 31.
+# The deadline for summer enrollment applications has past, and notifications will be sent on May 15.
+We are busy preparing for the 7 courses that we will be offering through synchronous lectures and team based labs that will be run as virtual meetings and presentations from July 6-July 31.
+The courses are free and are currently being planned to run from 9am to 5pm EDT.

+We are still accepting teacher recommendations if needed to complete your enrollment application, and can submit via this [link](https://mit-bwsi.formstack.com/forms/bwsi_teacher_recommendation_2020).|

 # Virtual Courses for 2020
-# If your course was canceled, you need to show progress in one of the 7 virtual courses below to qualify for enrollment this summer.
-We will take into consideration the work you have done on another course.
-The application allows you to put this information in.

-# Enrollment application: Some students are receiving an error message "The Beaver Works Summer Institute is only open to US Citizens...", we are looking into this message but it does not appear to prevent students from submitting, and we will reach out to any students that have incomplete enrollment applications.

-If your teacher submitted a recommendation already,using the link provided in either application, your teacher does NOT have to submit a second recommendation.

 |  |  |
 | :-: | :-: |